Reser Stadium: History and use

 Parker was renovated in 1958, 1965, and 1967, reaching a capacity of approximately 40,500 seats, but the architect's full intent never came to fruition.
 The roof over the main southwest grandstand was approved in 1988, and with the completion of the original Valley Football Center behind the northwest end zone, capacity was reduced to 35,362 in 1990; the roof and new press box were completed in 1991.

 The stadium was renamed in June 1999 to honor Al and Pat Reser, owners of Reser's Fine Foods.
 The couple both graduated from Oregon State in 1960, and are major donors to the university and Beavers athletics, though Al died at the age of 74 in 2010.
 The Parker name is still honored at Parker Plaza, located between Reser and Gill Coliseum, the site of many pregame activities.

 The stadium is located on the southwest corner of the Oregon State campus at the intersection of SW 26th Street and SW Western Boulevard in Corvallis.
 In addition to football, intramural and club sports also use the facility occasionally.

+Reser stadium (then Parker stadium) was originally considered to be one of the four west regional sites of the 1994 FIFA World Cup in 1987 before the total number of sites was whittled from 18 to 9.